AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 2. The aspect Type_Invariant may be specified in SPARK, but only for the completion of a private type.
 [In other words, the Type_Invariant aspect shall not be specified for a partial view of a type, nor for the completion of a private extension.]
    The aspect Type_Invariant'Class is not in SPARK.

 3. [A Type_Invariant expression shall not have a variable input;
    see :ref:`expressions` for the statement of this rule.]

-4. A Type_Invariant shall not apply to an effectively volatile type with the properties Async_Writers or Effective_Reads set to True.
+4. A Type_Invariant shall not apply to an effectively volatile type.

 .. centered:: **Verification Rules**